lirc572/luatool/README.md

 #### Note:

-*When uploading files through serial port, a wrong baud rate causes the program to through an error.*
+*When uploading files through serial port, a wrong baud rate causes the program to throw an error.*